Judge Overturns Assisted Suicide Law In California

 Compassion & Choices, an advocacy group for assisted suicide, says that in the first year of the law, 504 terminally ill adults in California "received prescriptions for medical aid in dying."

-California Senate Majority Leader Bill Monning, a co-author of the law, says it empowers patients and includes a rigorous screening process to qualify.
+California Senate Majority Leader Bill Monning, a co-author of the law, says it would empower patients and includes a rigorous screening process to qualify.

 Monning tells KQED's Klivans that the judge's rationale for the decision "seems a very desperate move."